tomsaleeba/ergoslab/README.md

   - Make all thumb keys easily accessible from the normal hand position
   - keep my vim-style arrows on the right hand
   - same plate design for both halves, achieved with optional switches
+  - optional switch holes aren't completely cut, so you don't have an unsightly hole in the position you don't use.
+To break the piece out, stick something through the circular hole and twist it out.
   - leverage QMK layout from an existing keyboard if possible.
 Any 4x7 layout is a contender: ergotravel, Ergo42, Runner3680
   - layer status LEDs